-Unfortunately, across the country, Catholic school enrollment is down.
+Unfortunately, across the country, Catholic school enrollment trends are down.
 According to the NCEA’s annual report on Catholic School Enrollment, during the 2008-2009 school year, there were 2,192,531 students in a PreK – 12 Catholic school.
 However, by the 2018-2019 school year, that number had dropped to 1,789,363.
 As the student population has declined, so has the number of Catholic schools overall, with ninety-three shuttering just last year alone.

 For those of us who work in Catholic school enrollment, each announcement of these school closures takes on the same familiar ring.
 “After years of declining enrollment, St. Mary’s (or Immaculate Heart, or St. Pius) closed its doors last month…” What is even more heartbreaking is when this school has been a pillar of the community for decades.
 That is a hole not easily filled.

 Why is Catholic school enrollment down?
 To some extent, we can blame the prevailing social attitudes towards religion in general, as organized religion plays an increasingly smaller role in American life overall.
 More and more Americans are turning away from organized religion and towards a more loosely based moral and ethical code.
 Pew Research tracks this and in their last survey found that 27% of Americans consider themselves “Spiritual” rather than “Religious”, which was an eight-point jump from 2012.
 This trend is more pronounced in the younger and more highly educated.

 While this trend toward secularism is felt across many faiths, Gallup data suggests that the Catholic Church has been hit particularly hard, with weekly church attendance among Catholics declining from 75% in 1955 to just 39% in 2017.